Special Health Reports

 Anyone can experience sciatica, but research shows that certain factors can increase risk.

-Obesity.
-Obesity increases the risk of almost every health condition.
-So it shouldn’t be surprising that it can elevate your risk for back pain and sciatica, too.
-Over time, carrying extra weight can increase stress on the spine and the spinal discs.
+Overweight and obesity.
+Having excess weight can elevate your risk for back pain and sciatica.
+Over time, carrying this weight can increase stress on the spine and the spinal discs, as well as contribute to inflammation throughout the body

 Sedentary lifestyle.
 People who sit for long periods or are not active are at greater risk for sciatica.
-If your job involves a lot of sitting or driving, your spine is being compressed.
+Some research suggests that if your job involves a lot of sitting or driving, your spine may tend to become compressed.
 This can lead to back pain or sciatica.

 Manual labor.
 If your job involves lots of heavy lifting or twisting, or you operate a jackhammer or other equipment that vibrates, you may be at increased risk of sciatica.
 These activities put a lot of stress on your spine.

 Diabetes.
-Poorly controlled diabetes can increase the risk of damage to nerves, including the sciatic nerve.
-However, nerve damage from diabetes is not likely to cause pain—it’s more likely to cause numbness or tingling.
-If you’re overweight, you’re not active, and you have numbness or tingling in your legs or feet, talk with your doctor and get tested for diabetes.
+Poorly controlled diabetes, caused by chronically high blood sugar, can increase the risk of spinal stenosis that can lead to sciatica.
+Diabetes also can damage nerves, including the sciatic nerve, which can be painful as well as cause numbness or tingling.
+If you’re overweight, you’re not active, and you have pain, numbness, or tingling in your legs or feet, talk with your doctor and get a blood sugar test.

 About Harvard Medical School Guides